 When you click on Curriculum from the left menu, you'll be taken to the Curriculum index page.
 From there, you can access:

 Click Courses to see the Base Curriculum and the courses at your school.
 Once you click Course, you will be taken to the Course Grid Page (shown below).
 From this page you can:

 - Access courses from the Base Curriculum

-- See courses from other years at your school
+- Access courses from past years at your school

 - See what courses are recommended

 Courses are organized into three categories: recommended, teacher created, and Older (Note: you may have to click the "show more courses" button to see your teacher created or older courses).

 - Recommended Courses: Here you'll find the most current versions of courses.
 See why we have recommended courses

 - Teacher Created Courses: Here you'll find courses created by other Summit Learning educators from your school.

-- Older Courses: These are courses with more up-to-date versions available.
-We suggest using the newest versions (found under "Recommended Courses")
+- Outdated courses from Summit Learning: These are courses with more up-to-date versions available.
+We suggest using the newest versions (found under "Recommended Courses").